Gourishcodes/UniCalcs/README.md

 A small student calculator website.

-Built as an **experimental project** Built as an experimental project, vibecoded heavily and surprisingly functional.
+Built as an **experimental project** vibecoded heavily and surprisingly functional.

 ---